jordanleeeee/Shamirs-Secret-Sharing-Scheme-Web-App-Backend/README.md

 # Test web page (just test only)
 http://localhost:8080/CD1/

-pull everytime you code and push after it to avoid conflict and avoid push to master directly..
+pull before you code and push after it to avoid conflict and avoid push to master directly..